chadwickthebold/allsongsmap/README.md

 - [ ] Figure out caching scheme for event and location search results
 - [ ] Implement library for location search using zip code
 - [ ] Deploy on Linode with security features
+- [ ] Migrate development management to a pure gulp setup, route manage.py through this
+- [ ] Why is gulp-less throwing a missing module error?